Constraints on metastable superheavy dark matter coupled to sterile neutrinos with the Pierre Auger Observatory

-In addition to its couplings to the DM sector and to the SM one through the Higgs isodoublet, the sterile neutrino $N_m$ is also coupled to an inflationary sector in the BSM benchmark~\cite{Dudas:2020sbq}.
-This coupling, governed by a Yukawa parameter $\lambda_{N_m}$, yields to a radiative production of $X$ via a diagram similar to that depicted in Eqn.~\ref{eqn:3body-Xhnunu} (substituting $X$ by the inflaton $\Phi$ in the initial state, and $h$ and $\nu_2$ by $X$ and $\nu_1$ in the final states).
-Radiative production of DM during the reheating period can be sufficient, in general, to match the right amount of DM observed today~\cite{Kaneta:2019zgw}.
-In the BSM benchmark~\cite{Dudas:2020sbq}, values for $\lambda_{N_m}$ are then required to range preferentially around $10^{-5}$. $X$ particles can also be produced by the minimal gravitational interactions during the reheating epoch~\cite{Garny:2015sjg,Mambrini:2021zpp}.
-The present-day relic abundance of DM is obtained by solving numerically the corresponding Boltzmann equation~\cite{PierreAugerCollaboration:2022tlw}, accounting for both production mechanisms.
-The abundance is related to the mass $M_X$, the Hubble rate at the end of inflation $H_\text{inf}$, and the reheating efficiency $\epsilon$ quantifying the duration of the reheating period ($\epsilon=1$ for an instantaneous reheating)~\cite{Garny:2015sjg}.
+Here, the sum on the right hand side represents the contributions from the SM and inflationary sectors.
+Using, on the one hand, the evolution of the SM-matter and inflaton densities derived in~\cite{Chung:1998zb} and~\cite{Mambrini:2021zpp} respectively, and, on the other hand, the $\mathrm{SM}+\mathrm{SM} \rightarrow X+X$ and $\Phi+\Phi \rightarrow X+X$ reaction rates $\gamma_i$ derived in~\cite{Garny:2017kha} and~\cite{Mambrini:2021zpp} respectively, the present-day relic abundance of DM can then be related, using Eqn.~\ref{eqn:boltzmann} in the same way as in~\cite{PierreAugerCollaboration:2022tlw}, to the mass $M_X$ , the Hubble rate at the end of inflation $\Hinf$, and the reheating efficiency $\epsilon$ quantifying the duration of the reheating period ($\epsilon=1$ for an instantaneous reheating)~\cite{Garny:2015sjg}.
 As a result, viable couples of values for $(H_\text{inf},M_X)$ scale as $\Hinf \propto M_X^2$ up to a maximum value for $M_X$, which depend on $\epsilon$ and $\alpha_X$.
 This scaling is a consequence of the domination of the radiative-production process over the gravitational one as long as the allowed values of $H_\text{inf}$ are too small for a given $M_X$ value to generate significant particle production by gravitational interactions.
-Once this is no longer the case, there is overproduction of DM that overcloses the universe, and there is thus no solution for $M_X$ above some value.
-This explains why blue vertical lines are shown in Fig.~\ref{fig:result}.
-They delineate to the left the allowed regions for a benchmark value of $\lambda_{N_m}=10^{-5}$.
-From left to right, they pertain to $\alpha_X=0.1$, $\alpha_X=0.05$ and $\alpha_X=0.01$.
-To the right of the lines, $\lambda_{N_m}$ would need to be smaller.
+For larger masses, the contribution from gravitational interactions added to the radiative production of $X$ leads to an overproduction of DM that overcloses the universe, and there is thus no longer solution.
+This explains why the color-coded regions extend up to some maximum values of $M_X$ in Fig.~\ref{fig:result}, for a benchmark value of $\lambda_{N_m}=10^{-5}$.
+To the right of the regions shown in cross-hatched, $\lambda_{N_m}$ would need to be smaller.